MirChemi/GPCurve/README.md

 1. Ensure the data files (`xxx.pdf` and `xxx.txt`) are in the same folder (see example).
 2. Ensure that you have a PDF file containing calibration constants or a folder with such files named in the format `yearmonthdate[RI-or-UV]` (see `constants_example`).
+3. Advanced settings can be configured in the `config.ini` file.

 ## Screenshots